sidtalia/Self-driving-car/README.md

 # Self-driving-car
-waypoint following and obstacle avoidance
+waypoint following (obstacle avoidance unit is being re-developed as of now).